Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/02_DisplayMissingSupplierReceipt.md

 #### Error Description

-A supplier receipt has been entered in the system but is not displayed in the *Check supplier receipts* tab of the *Purchasing* module and, therefore, cannot be released.
+A supplier receipt has been entered in the system but is not displayed in the *CHECK SUPPLIER RECEIPTS* tab of the *Purchasing* module and, therefore, cannot be released.

 Follow the instructions below to check and modify the supplier settings in the *Accounting* module.